 Password manager: KeePass

-Protect accounts by generating stronger passwords and keeping them in a secure vault
+Generate strong passwords for your accounts and store them in a secure vault

 There’s no shortage of free password managers, but KeePass is our favorite open source option.
 It’s not flashy, but it’s packed with all the tools and features you could want, including AES encryption of your entire database of login details (not just the passwords themselves), two-factor authentication via both a master password and key file, and secure random password generation.